arielseidman/K-Means_Clustering/Plants_nb.md

 ### Results

 White on the maps represents the average probability of a random plant being found in a random region, which is about 0.1248858.
+Orange represents values below that, and blue respresents values above.

 The choropleth maps show white areas connecting blue and orange areas.
 This color gradient appears because plant distributions typically change gradually over large geographic areas.

 The color transitions are not perfect gradients.
 Since the data set